 This book is about the opening of Arnold's world by using both the limitations and gifts of his tribe to find hope.
 Alexie deftly creates characters with both sophisticated realizations with sophomoric behavior and perceptions.
 His new friend Gordy at Reardan High School tells him:

-This is Arnold Spirit's coming of age amid the incessant hopelessness of the Indian reservation and the gleam of his "white" high school.
+"And, yeah, you need to take that seriously, but you should also read and draw because really good books and cartoons give you a boner."This is Arnold Spirit's coming of age amid the incessant hopelessness of the Indian reservation and the gleam of his "white" high school.
 Alexie is wise not to let Arnold veer off the path and let this become a reality-TV teenage hi-jinks chapter book.
 He lets Arnold find his own identity by facing the loss of a friendship, alienation from his own tribe, death and grief, love, and the need to make new friends in a foreign environment.
 With a self deprecating but smart narrative voice, Arnold finds both hope and acceptance.
 He discovers even though he is a Spokane Indian, he's also a member of other tribes as well:

 And the tribe of chronic masturbators.